 One of the snags in a political system is that it isn’t always well-equipped to keep up with changes in technology.
 When the Internet came along, lawmakers were aghast at how to regulate it, or if it is to be regulated at all.
 Computers gave rise to software – a medium like books and music in some ways, but different in others.
 They’re still grappling over how to manage laws pertaining to software, and to adjust patent and copyright law to better fit this unforeseen media entity.

 But if they’re having a tough time keeping up with electronic technology, they’re in for a real poser with biological technology.
 It is obvious from research that within our century, biotechnology will give rise to a host of new issues to deal with that we never saw before.
 Whether they come from our country or somewhere else, they’re definitely on the way.

-Sadly, there has been very little discussion about these issues in the 2016 presidential election.
+Sadly, there has been very little discussion about these issues in the presidential elections.
 It’s as if the candidates have no clue as to what it’s all about…. or they have been influenced to keep their mouths shut and allow BIG Pharma free reign.

 Cloning is one issue that many of us have no idea how we’ll react to.
 A poll of Americans has shown that a sizable percentage believed that a cloned human would not have a soul.
 However, there’s a bright side to this: they might not object to cloned embryonic stem cells, at that rate, since to them clones have no life to take.